Toward single particle reconstruction without particle picking: Breaking the detection limit: Autocorrelation analysis for cryo-EM

 where $\psi_{k,q}[\Bell] := \psi_{k,q}(\Bell/(P-1))$ is a discretization of the PSWFs.
 Knowledge of these coefficients is essentially equivalent to knowledge of the second-order correlations owing to the following approximate identity:

-This holds because the continuous PSWFs form an orthogonal basis, and their discretized counterparts are (empirically) almost orthogonal.
+This holds because the continuous PSWFs form an orthonormal basis, and their discretized counterparts with indices $(k,q)$ appropriately bounded as in~\cite{landa2017steerable} are (empirically) almost orthonormal.
 As a result, for our purposes, the pair of equations above provides a basis expansion for the autocorrelations.

 We now proceed to show that the coefficients $\mathfrak{a}^2[k, q]$ can be computed from the micrographs directly.
 By definition,